Purdue vs. Marquette College Basketball Predictions & Picks - November 22

 Purdue Performance Insights

-- The Boilermakers are outscoring opponents by 21.8 points per game with a +109 scoring differential overall.
-They put up 82.4 points per game (66th in college basketball) and allow 60.6 per outing (33rd in college basketball).
+- The Boilermakers average 82.4 points per game (68th in college basketball) while giving up 60.6 per contest (31st in college basketball).
+They have a +109 scoring differential overall and outscore opponents by 21.8 points per game.

-- The 39.2 rebounds per game Purdue averages rank 42nd in the nation, and are 11.2 more than the 28 its opponents record per contest.
+- Purdue is 42nd in the nation at 39.2 rebounds per game.
+That's 11.2 more than the 28 its opponents average.

-- Purdue makes 7.8 three-pointers per game (139th in college basketball) while shooting 39.4% from deep (32nd in college basketball).
-It is making 1.2 more threes per outing than its opponents, who drain 6.6 per game while shooting 22.1%.
+- Purdue connects on 1.2 more threes per game than the opposition, 7.8 (141st in college basketball) compared to its opponents' 6.6.

-- The Boilermakers' 101.5 points per 100 possessions on offense rank 73rd in college basketball, and the 74.6 points they allow per 100 possessions rank 19th in college basketball.
+- The Boilermakers rank 74th in college basketball with 101.5 points scored per 100 possessions, and 18th in college basketball defensively with 74.6 points conceded per 100 possessions.

-- Purdue and its opponents have been relatively even in the turnover battle.
-The Boilermakers commit 12.2 per game (186th in college basketball) and force 11.4 (239th in college basketball play).

 Marquette Performance Insights

-- The Golden Eagles have a +75 scoring differential, topping opponents by 15 points per game.
-They're putting up 80.4 points per game, 96th in college basketball, and are giving up 65.4 per outing to rank 98th in college basketball.
+- The Golden Eagles are outscoring opponents by 15 points per game, with a +75 scoring differential overall.
+They put up 80.4 points per game (95th in college basketball) and allow 65.4 per contest (97th in college basketball).

-- Marquette connects on 8.8 three-pointers per game (73rd in college basketball), 2.0 more than its opponents.
+- The 32.6 rebounds per game Marquette accumulates rank 219th in the country.
+Their opponents pull down 33.4.

-- Marquette has typically won the turnover battle this season, committing 8.8 per game (31st in college basketball) while forcing 15 (60th in college basketball).
+- Marquette has committed 6.2 fewer turnovers than its opponents, averaging 8.8 (29th in college basketball) while forcing 15 (58th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.